MYaelMendez/commanprompt/README.md

 # Commanprompt

 This project showcases a minimal, animated web-based command line interface.
 It consists of a single HTML page with accompanying JavaScript and CSS that render an interactive prompt with particle effects.
 This repository also includes a detailed system prompt and project framework in [SYSTEM_PROMPT.md](SYSTEM_PROMPT.md).
+In addition to the browser demo, a Node CLI is provided for experimenting with AT Protocol commands offline.

 ## Usage